Maximophone/obsidian-ai-plugin/AI_CONTEXT.md

 - **Visible** in the note (user can see it and click links)
 - **Stripped** from AI context (AI never sees it)

-This is used for branch links but can also be used manually for any metadata you want to hide from the AI.
+This is used for branch links and the branch index, but can also be used manually for any metadata you want to hide from the AI.

 ---